shihanng/tfvar/README.md

     image_id = "abc"
   ```

+-

-- You can use the `-w, -workspace` flag to out put all variables in the payload format for the API <https://www.terraform.io/docs/cloud/api/workspace-variables.html#sample-payload>
+- The `-w, -workspace` flag outputs all variables in the payload format for the API <https://www.terraform.io/docs/cloud/api/workspace-variables.html#sample-payload>

 You can use `jq` to filter variables by key name.